Kevin Taylor collabs with Shatta Wale and King Ayisoba, drops snippet

 Shatta Wale's On God reaches new milestone

-Earlier, YEN.com.gh reported that Shatta Wale's 2022 hit release, On God, had surpassed 11 million streams online.
+Earlier, YEN.com.gh reported that Shatta Wale's 2022 release, On God, had surpassed 11 million streams online.

 The musician took to social media to share the song's backstory and high striding journey which makes it one of his favourite productions.